-Houston women, whose pregnancies affected their breasts in terms of size, volume, and lift may want to consider breast augmentation, especially if you are through having children Being pregnant and giving birth is among the most rewarding experiences that a woman can have However, being pregnant... | Read More
+Houston women, whose pregnancies affected their breasts in terms of size, volume, and lift, may want to consider breast augmentation, especially if you are through having children Being pregnant and giving birth are among the most rewarding experiences that a woman can have However, being pregnant... | Read More

 It is advisable to wait at least 3 to 6 months after your last pregnancy before you have breast augmentation surgery.
 Some doctors recommend that you reach your ideal pre-baby weight, as well.
-Breast surgery will not prohibit you from having a baby, or breastfeeding.
+Breast surgery will not prohibit you from having a baby or breastfeeding.
 It is safe to do both after a breast procedure.
 It is just that you may need additional work if your breasts are impacted by the pregnancy once again.
 It, therefore, makes sense to wait and enjoy the results of the surgery.

 The surgery requires the use of implants inserted into the breasts for size and volume.
 Implants come in two types that are used most often.
 They are comprised of silicone shells filled with either saline (a sterilized solution of salt and water) or silicone gel.
 Saline implants can be used to not only increase size but to lift the breast, as well.
-An anesthetic is required and depending on the extent of the surgery and the surgeon, either general or intravenous sedation is indicated.
+An anesthetic is required, and depending on the extent of the surgery and the surgeon, either general or intravenous sedation, is indicated.
 You and your surgeon will determine the size and shape of the implants, and ultimately your breasts.
 The implants are inserted either through the areola, under the breasts, or through the armpit.
-There will be scarring, but the scars will fade to a degree over time, and a good surgeon will practice aggressive scar therapy.
+There will be scarring, but the scars will fade to a degree over time, and an excellent surgeon will practice aggressive scar therapy.